Lal Bihari: Biography

 Bihari lived in a small village of Uttar Pradesh before becoming a well-known personality.
 In order to apply for a bank loan, Lal Bihari visited the revenue office at Azamgarh district headquarters to get proof of identity, whereupon he learned that he was officially designated as dead.
 His uncle had bribed an official to register him as dead, so that he would get the ownership of Bihari's ancestral land at Khalilabad, which measured less than an acre.

 Bihari discovered at least 100 other people in similar situations, being officially dead.
 He formed Mritak Sangh, Uttar Pradesh Association of Dead People, in the Azamgarh district.
 He and many other members were in danger of being killed by those who had appropriated their property.
 Currently, the association has over 20,000 members from all over India.
 By 2004, they had managed to declare four of their members alive.

 Over the years, Bihari tried to attract attention to his situation by various means.
 He organized his own funeral and demanded widow's compensation for his wife.
 In 1980, he added the word Mritak ('Dead') to his name and signed his letters "late Lal Bihari".
-He attempted to stand (unsuccessfully) for election against Rajiv Gandhi in 1989, to prove that he was alive.
+He attempted to stand (unsuccessfully) for election against then Prime Minister Rajiv Gandhi in 1989, to prove that he was alive.
 In 1994, he managed to have his official death annulled after a long legal struggle.

 Bihari was awarded the Ig Nobel Peace Award in 2003.
 In 2004, he ran for a seat in the parliament of Lalganj, Uttar Pradesh.

 Bihari continues to support other people in similar situations.
 In 2004, he sponsored fellow Mritak Sangh member Shivdutt Yadav when he attempted to contest the election against Indian prime minister Atal Bihari Vajpayee.